SeabornGames/boxes/boxes/layouts/model_house_library/README.rst

 2. Cleanup: It is tedious to put corners and intersects walls, so the layout script will update the diagram file to clean it up.

-3. Ruler:   The --ruler option will add ruler numbers to the top and left side of the diagram file.
+3. Ruler:   The --ruler flag will add ruler numbers to the top and left side of the diagram file.

-4. Checker: The --checker option will add background checker board so you can see the feet and ten feet marks.
+4. Checker: The --checker flag will add background checker board so you can see the feet and ten feet marks.

-5. Debug:   The command --highlight-room, --remove-objects, --remove-names are generally done for debug purposes.
+5. Debug:   The arguments --highlight-room, --remove-objects, --remove-names are generally done for debug purposes.

 6. Backup:  Since the layout will be modify your existing diagram file a backup will be generated with the same name *.bck

+7. SqFt:    The --sqft flag will print a list of all rooms and square feet and a total number of square feet.

 7. Output:  The diagram file will automatically be converted to a ``Wall File`` to be sent to the generator.